ahernandezjr/ML-adversarial-scratch-MLP/README.md

 # ML-adversarial-scratch-MLP
-A Multi-Layer Perceptron created from scratch was used for binary classification of gender based on faces.
-This model was, in turn, disrupted with adversarial images that negatively impacted it to certain degrees.

-# NBA Win Prediction

 ## Purpose:
 Create a Machine Learning model that classifies the sex of faces (male or female) and attempt to disrupt the accuracy of the model via adversarial images using small markings.